 The term SEER stands to mean seasonally-based Efficiency Rating.
 A SEER rating is a guideline to improve the effectiveness of your heat pump system in the summer and winter seasons.
 To determine the SEER rating, you’ll have to assess the quantity of cold air generated from the heat pump in the summer months with the total power it uses in Watt-hours.
 The SEER rating average of the latest heat pump ranges between 13 and 25.

-It is usually found on the back of the heat pump.
+It is usually found on the back of the pump.
 The more SEER the rating is, the more efficient it is.
 The unit you bought 15 years ago will likely have 10-SEER less or lower.
 Since January 23rd, 2006, each product sold within the U.S. has been required to achieve a SEER score of 13 or more.
 To boost the performance of heating equipment, scientists began using a different type of refrigerant about two years back.
 Additionally, the design of heat pumps was altered to lower the amount of electricity required.

 Replacement versus Repair